HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 ## Updating the DX Logout flow for OIDC

-In the WAS console, navigate to **Resources > Resource Environment > Resource Environment Providers > WP ConfigService > Custom properties**.
+In the IBM WebSphere Application Server Integrated Solutions Console, navigate to **Resources > Resource Environment > Resource Environment Providers > WP ConfigService > Custom properties**.

 - Add or update the following properties: